PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 Why?
 To be able to identify each and every test and compare from one report to another, to know how the results change.

 For example, you could have 10 failed tests one day, and 10 the day after.
 How do you know if it’s the same 10 tests failing, or another distribution (for example, 5 tests fixed, 5 other tests failing)?
-With this system we can calculate the evolution and show it on the Board.
+With this system we can calculate the trend and show it on the Nightly Board.

-We first create a base context for each and every test file, and then we make a call to the function `addContextItem` with the unique value inside the test file.
+We first create a base context for each and every test file, and then we make a call to the function `addContextItem` with the unique value for this step, inside the test file.

 Example :